-6 weeks - 10 hours of lecture per week 8 weeks - 8 hours of lecture per week 10 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Media Studies/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 10 hours of lecture per week 8 weeks - 8 hours of lecture per week 10 weeks - 6 hours of lecture per week

+Additional Details

+Subject/Course Level: Media Studies/Undergraduate

+Grading/Final exam status: Letter grade.
 Final exam required.

+Introduction to Media Studies: Read Less [-]

-MEDIAST 24 Freshman Seminar 1 Unit Terms offered: Spring 2017, Spring 2016, Fall 2015 The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+MEDIAST 24 Freshman Seminar 1 Unit

+Terms offered: Spring 2018, Fall 2017, Spring 2016

+The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
 Freshman seminars are offered in all campus departments, and topics vary from department to department and semester to semester.
 Enrollment limited to 15 freshmen.

+Freshman Seminar: Read More [+]

-Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
+Rules & Requirements

+Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: 15 weeks - 1 hour of seminar per week

+Additional Details

-Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Media Studies/Undergraduate Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
+Subject/Course Level: Media Studies/Undergraduate

+Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam required.

+Freshman Seminar: Read Less [-]

-MEDIAST 84 Sophomore Seminar 1 or 2 Units Terms offered: Spring 2017, Spring 2016, Fall 2013 Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
+MEDIAST 84 Sophomore Seminar 1 or 2 Units

+Terms offered: Fall 2017, Spring 2016, Fall 2010

+Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
 Sophomore seminars offer opportunity for close, regular intellectual contact between faculty members and students in the crucial second year.
 The topics vary from department to department and semester to semester.
 Enrollment limited to 15 sophomores.

+Sophomore Seminar: Read More [+]

-Rules & Requirements Prerequisites: At discretion of instructor Repeat rules: Course may be repeated for credit as topic varies.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring:
+Rules & Requirements

+Prerequisites: At discretion of instructor

+Repeat rules: Course may be repeated for credit as topic varies.
+Course

+may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: